 I began travel blogging in 2009 when I was preparing to leave Australia to work at an American summer camp and live in the UK for two years, but the travel bug bit me long before that.
 I was lucky my parents enjoyed travelled.
 We had trips to cities around Australia, mostly Melbourne where

 I was lucky my parents enjoyed travelled.
 We had trips to cities around Australia, mostly Melbourne where my family has work, and overseas to Hong Kong and the USA.

 I’m now based in Melbourne, Australia and travel as much as I can.
 Sometimes within this great southern land, a hop to Asia, or beyond to Europe or the United States.
-(Update: I’m now based in Adelaide, South Australia but will be back and forward between Adelaide and Melbourne until the end of 2018!)
+(Update: I’m currently based between Adelaide, South Australia but will be back and forward between Adelaide and Melbourne until the end of 2018!)

 Bitten by the Travel Bug is all about experiential culture and luxury travel.
-Luxury isn’t simply a price-tag through, it’s all about the experience.
+Luxury isn’t simply a price-tag though; it’s all about the experience.
 Bitten by the Travel Bug also explores adventure travel, airlines, and unique experiences at home and around the world.
 Oh, and did I mention I love collecting frequent flyer points?

 What is Bitten by the Travel Bug

-Bitten by the Travel Bug is a travel and lifestyle blog for those looking for tips and inspiration on how to get the very best from their travels.
+Bitten by the Travel Bug is a travel blog for those looking for tips and inspiration on how to get the very best from their travels.
 It’s not a niche site.
 I firmly believe we don’t travel for one reason but many.
 Here you’ll find adventure, culture and travel lifestyle stories.
-There’ll also be a healthy dose of information on collecting and using frequent flyer points (or air miles, as North Americans call them!)
+There’ll also be a healthy dose of information on flying and collecting and using frequent flyer points (or air miles, as North Americans call them!)

-Bitten by the Travel Bug is also somewhat of a theraputic outlet for me.
+Bitten by the Travel Bug is also somewhat of a therapeutic outlet for me.
 While I will be mainly talking travel, I will also talk about TV & movies, beauty, and a few of my other favourite things from time to time.

 How did you come up with your blogs name?